 Call for Papers

-Prospective participants are invited to submit 1-page abstract outlining their interest and the challenges that they experience in working with animals, humans, digital, physical and interactive environments.
+Prospective participants are invited to submit 1-2 page position papers in the extended abstract format.
+They should discuss their interest and the challenges that they experience in working with animals, humans, digital, physical and interactive environments.
 The invited speakers are asked to submit a title and 150 word abstract.